-Allen & Overy skills and assessment day - This event will be on the 21st March.
-Students can expect to be stretched, challenged and up-skilled with activities that will get them problem solving, analysing, evaluating and applying their knowledge.
-This day is the gateway for applying for a work experience place at the City law firm Allen & Overy for July 2018.
+This event took place on the 21st March.
+Students were stretched, challenged and up-skilled with activities to get them problem solving, analysing, evaluating and applying their knowledge.
+This day was the gateway for applying for a work experience place at the City law firm Allen & Overy for July 2018.
 Students can also apply for a £10K bursary to put towards further education.
-This is strongly recommended for those students whose parents didn’t go to university, or who are in receipt of FSM.
+These Assessment Days are strongly recommended for those students whose parents didn’t go to university, or who are in receipt of FSM.
 Students can submit their application through SMHW.

 Spring Term 1 News

 To download a copy of the Spring Term 1 News please click here: Sixth Form Spring Term 1 News 2017-18